-Amy Tong, State Director and Chief Information Officer for the California Department of Technology, also serves as Chair of the California Broadband Council.
+Amy Tong is the State Director and Chief Information Officer for the California Department of Technology.
+She also serves as Chair of the California Broadband Council.
 She is the go-to person responsible for establishing and implementing state IT strategic plans, policies, and standards.
 Read below to learn about Tong's thoughts on Digital Inclusion in California.

 Why is it important for the state of California to close the Digital Divide?

 California has the 5th largest economy, but there are still areas that are without necessities such as access to the Internet.
 As a citizen of this state, one might assume that basic access to the Internet is a need that met for everybody.
 Unfortunately, this is not the case.
 The state government provides services such as health, social services, and emergency communication – basic information that should be made available to everybody in the state, but a lot of people are not able to access those channels through the Internet.

 What are some of the major challenges to provide affordable broadband to all Californians?

 Number one, the sheer size of our state translates to how many entities are needed to collaborate in order to overcome challenges in initiatives like funding, policy perspective, and priority perspective.
 As well, our federal government and local entities all have to work together in order to overcome those challenges.
 Today, a lot of that awareness is being raised by the work of the California Broadband Council and organizations such as the California Emerging Technology Fund, but we need to get to a place where tangible outcomes can build up momentum to push forward.

 What role should the State legislature play in this effort?